Roles and subjects

 Postgraduate teaching areas

-International Criminal Law, International Law and Public Policy, Principles of Law and Public Policy
+Law and Technology, International Criminal Law, International Human Rights Law, International Law and Public Policy, Principles of Law and Public Policy

-Online Hate Speech; Dis- and Misinformation; Information Operations; The Regulation of New Technologies, International Human Rights Law, International Criminal Law; Due Diligence; Atrocity Prevention; Accountability for Atrocity Crimes and Human Rights Violations.
+International Law and Cyber Operations; Dis- and Misinformation; Information Operations; Online Hate Speech; The Regulation of New Technologies; International Human Rights Law; International Criminal Law; Due Diligence; Atrocity Prevention; Accountability for Atrocity Crimes and Human Rights Violations.

 Faculty website profile.